-Many of those who were employed in the service of the Dutch Government, and remained in the island when it passed under the English East-India Company, are now considered as Burghers, and form a considerable part of that body.
-Their condition is naturally very indifferent: many of them, indeed, are reduced to great poverty.
+Many of those who were employed in the service

+of the Dutch-Government, and remained in the island when it passed under the English East-India Company, are now considered as Burghers, and form a considerable part of that body.
+Their condition is naturally very . indifferent: many of them, indeed, are reduced to great poverty.
 Those Europeans, also, who were formerly concerned in trade have not improved their circumstances by the change.
 The following is the cause of it.
-All the servants of the Dutch Government were carrying on trade, and lent out their capitals, upon high interest, to the natives.
-Their manner of living was by no means expensive: their salaries were very trifling; for the Governor had but 300 florins (not quite $\pounds$ .30 sterling) per month, their first Civil Servants 50 or 601: and although some of them amassed considerable wealth, by fees and other privileges granted or connived at by their Government, yet their frugal habits of life prevented much of that wealth being dispersed in the country.
+All the servants of the Dutch Government were carrying on trade, and lent out their capitals, upon high interest, to the natives. manner of living was by no means expensive: their salaries were very trifling; for the Governor had but 300 florins (not quite £.30 sterling) per month, their first Civil Servants 50 or 601: and although some of them amassed considerable wealth, by fees and other privileges granted or connived at by their Government, yet their frugal habits of life prevented much of that wealth being dispersed in the country.
 In consequence of it, the natives were kept in poverty, and had not the means to collect capitals sufficient to trade with.
 The few who followed commerce borrowed the capitals from the Dutch, most frequently on very high interest; or, what was even more common, traded for the opulent Dutch, as their agents, and were compelled to satisfy themselves with a very indifferent part of the profits given to them as their commission.
-The great bulk of the commerce of Ceylon was therefore in the hands of those Public Servants, or of the principal Burghers with whom these were connected.
+The great bulk of the commerce of Ceylon was therefore in the hands of those Public Servants, or of the principal Burghers with whom these were connected. arrival of a great number of English Civil and Military Servants, themselves not connected in trade, and spending almost the whole of their salaries, had the effect of raising considerably the price of all the productions of the soil.
+As but few of the Burghers were proprietors of land, they did not benefit by this increase of prices: on the contrary, it has reduced them to poverty; while the natives, who are the owners of landed property, have accumulated considerable sums of money.
+The old Burghers, and those who entered into that class, from being taken out of employ when the island fell into our hands, hoped to support their broken fortunes by trade, but soon found that the new capitalists among the natives had entered the field of competition with very great advantages against them, both in purchasing and in selling; for as the wants of the natives, in food, clothing, and every comfort of life, are much less than those of Europeans, whose habits the Burghers possess, so the native merchants can afford to trade upon such small profits as are not sufficient to the Burghers. whole commerce of Ceylon is, therefore, in consequence of the expensive manner of living prevalent among the present Civil and Military Servants, and from their entirely abstaining from trade, gradually passing into the hands of the natives; leaving the

-1. The present Governor, as such, has £10,000, and the principal Civil Servants two or three thousand, per annum.
+(1) The present Governor, as such, has £.10,000, and the principal Civil Servants two or three thousand, per annum.